gnithin/flow-test/README.md

 pod 'flow-test'
 ```

-So that your final test target looks like this -
+So the final test target for your app named `MyApp` will look like this -

 ```Ruby
 target 'MyApp_Tests' do